Pool Fence Breaches

-During the inspection, it was discovered the property’s pool fence, approved several years ago, was not compliant and children could possibly get through to the pool area, said the council’s Chief Executive Rob Forlong.
+During the inspection, it was discovered the property’s pool fence, approved several years ago, was not compliant.
+As a result, children could possibly get through to the pool area, said the council’s Chief Executive Rob Forlong.

 “We are now starting a review of all of the swimming pool fences in our database and will be contacting owners.”